isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 ### 1) Returning Singapore Citizens and Permanent Residents

-Singapore Citizens (SC) and Permanent Residents (PR) <u>returning from all countries/regions</u> may return to Singapore without seeking entry approval.
-However, prevailing travel health measures will apply depending on their travel history to various countries/regions before arriving in Singapore.
-Click [here](/sc-pr/overview) for more info on requirements for the Returning SC/PR Lane.
+Singapore Citizens (SC) and Permanent Residents (PR) returning from all countries/regions may return to Singapore without seeking entry approval.
+However, prevailing travel health measures will apply depending on their travel history to various countries/regions before arriving in Singapore. <a href="/sc-pr/overview">Click here for information on requirements for the Returning SC/PR Lane.</a>

-Fully vaccinated Singapore Citizens and Permanent Residents, and accompanied unvaccinated children below 12 years old departing from certain countries/regions may use the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival, instead of the prevailing requirements under the Returning SC/PR Lane.
-Click [here](/vtl/requirements-and-process) for more information on the Vaccinated Travel Lane.
+Fully vaccinated Singapore Citizens and Permanent Residents, and accompanied unvaccinated children below 12 years old departing from certain countries/regions may use the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival, instead of the prevailing requirements under the Returning SC/PR Lane. <a href="/vtl/requirements-and-process">Click here for more information on the Vaccinated Travel Lane</a>.

 ---